Use case — Custom consent UI

 Read next

-- SPA / custom interaction — full SPA wiring.
+- SPA / custom interaction — full SPA wiring on the JSON driver.

 - CORS for SPA — when your front-end is on another origin.